DEMCON/twincat-tools/README.md

 #### Valid options

-The following `.editorconfig` fields are considered:
+The following universal `.editorconfig` fields are considered:

 * `indent_style`
-  * If style is set to space, any tab character will be replaced
+  * If style is set to space, any tab character will be replaced by `tab_width` number of spaces
   * If style is set to tab, any `tab_width`-number of spaces will be replaced by a tab
 * `trim_trailing_whitespace`
   * If true, whitespace at the end of lines is removed
 * `insert_final_newline`
   * If true, every code block must end with a newline

+When a config property is not set, the formatter will typically take no action.
+For example, not specifying `indent_style` (or using `unset`) will result in no whitespace conversions at all.

+Aside from these options, it will:

+* Align variables in a declaration (by variable type and comment)

 ### Git Info